ctolon/PythonInterfaceDemo/README.md

 `--cutLister` | No Param | Lists All of the valid Analysis Cuts from CutsLibrary.h from O2Physics-DQ| 0 |  | -
 `--mixingLister` | No Param | Lists All of the valid event mixing selections from MixingLibrary.h from O2Physics-DQ |  | -
 # Instructions for IRunDQEfficiency.py

+Add extrac tables and converters with:
+1. **--add_mc_conv**: conversion from o2mcparticle to o2mcparticle_001
+2. **--add_fdd_conv**: conversion o2fdd from o2fdd_001
+   * If you get error like this, you should added it in your workflow
+   * `[ERROR] Exception caught: Couldn't get TTree "DF_2571958947001/O2fdd_001" from "YOURAOD.root".
+Please check https://aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfound.html for more information.`
+3. **--add_track_prop**: conversion from o2track to o2track_iu ([link](https://aliceo2group.github.io/analysis-framework/docs/helperTasks/trackPropagation.html))
+   * If you get error like this, you should added it in your workflow
+   * `[ERROR] Exception caught: Couldn't get TTree "DF_2660520692001/O2track" from "Datas/AO2D.root".
+Please check https:/aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfoundhtml for more information.`

 * Minimum Required Parameter List:
   * `python3`